fortuneonyeka/algo/README.md

 Click to Go Live extention
 ```

-1. Next, you can start joining missions and booking rockets.
-All the changes will be automatically updated on your local server on http://127.0.0.1:5500/index.html
+1. All the changes will be automatically updated on your local server on http://127.0.0.1:5500/index.html ,
+2. go to the inspect page and console to view the results

 ## Author